New-Creta/Rex/_docs/src/documentation/rex_pipeline.md

 - [Undefined Behavior Sanitizer](https://clang.llvm.org/docs/UndefinedBehaviorSanitizer.html): Only enabled for Clang.
 Used to detect undefined behavior at runtime.
 - [Fuzzy](https://clang.llvm.org/docs/UndefinedBehaviorSanitizer.html): Only enabled for Clang.
 Used for fuzzing projects

-### Post Build
-the sharpmake scripts for all rex related projects launch the [`post_build.py`](../../../source/post_build.py) script found at the source root.

-This script launches clang-tidy and clang-format if clang tools are enabled.
-Because clang-tidy is run using clang, the post build is only enabled when compiling with clang

 Some Examples:
 ```sh
 # Builds regina project and its dependencies in debug mode using msvc compiler